mlpack/mlpack/doc/user/bindings/cli.md

         [--output_model_file <string>]
 ```

 An implementation of Local Coordinate Coding (LCC), a data transformation technique.
 Given input data, this transforms each point to be expressed as a linear combination of a few points in the dataset; once an LCC model is trained, it can be used to transform points later also.
-[Detailed documentation](#local_coordinate_coding_detailed-documentation)
+[Detailed documentation](#local_coordinate_coding_detailed-documentation).